United States involvement in regime change: 1976: Argentina

 The Argentine Armed Forces overthrew President Isabel Perón, elected in the 1973 presidential election, in the 1976 Argentine coup d'état, starting the military dictatorship of General Jorge Rafael Videla known as the National Reorganization Process until 1983.
 Both the coup and the following authoritarian regime were endorsed and supported by the U.S. government with Henry Kissinger paying several official visits to Argentina during the dictatorship.
+Videla and Emilio Eduardo Massera (a military officer and leading participant in the coup) were graduates of the School of Americas, which according to Congressman Joseph P. Kennedy II was "...a school that has run more dictators than any other school in the history of the world."